 Heraklion Port Parking and Car Rental

-- Heraklion port is located along the Green National Road 90, a well-maintained highway that connects all major cities along the northern coast of Crete.
-If you are driving from Agios Nikolaos or another area east of the port, drive west along the national highway, and then north towards the sea once you get to Heraklion.
-If you are coming from Rethymnon, Chania, or other areas to the west, drive east along the national highway and follow the signs towards Heraklion, again heading north toward the sea.
+- Heraklion Port is located along the Green National Road 90, a well-maintained highway that connects all major cities along the northern coast of Crete.
+If you are driving from Agios Nikolaos or another area east of the port, drive west along the national highway, and then north towards the sea once you get to Heraklio.
+If you are coming from Rethymno, Chania, or other areas to the west, drive east along the national highway and follow the signs towards Heraklio, again heading north toward the sea.

-- Car rental desks are located inside the passenger terminal.
+- A few car rental companies are located near the Heraklion Ferry Port.
+There are more rental cars at the Heraklion Airport, inside the Arrivals terminal.
 If you need an automatic shift, definitely pre-book your rental car, as these are often in short supply – especially in July and August.
-I recommend reserving through Rentalcars.com; either ask the rental agency in Heraklion to have the car delivered to you at the port, or reserve your car at the airport – the bus station across the street from the port has frequent buses to the airport on the Agios Nikolaos route.
+I recommend reserving through Rentalcars.com.
+The bus station across the street from the port has frequent buses to the airport on the Agios Nikolaos route.

 Heraklion Port on Foot